davidtadams/gSchool_15_DA/README.md

 # Galvanize
-A repository storing all of my class exercises and work during gSchool.
+A repository storing all of my class exercises and work during Galvanize Full Stack.